yalelibrary/linked-art-mapping/specs/md/type/type_600.md

   - 600$g
   - 600$j
   - 600$q
+  - 600$t
   - 600$v
   - 600$x
   - 600$y
   - 600$z
+skip:
+  - 2nd indicator 6
+  - 2nd indicator 7
 trim:
   - punctuation
   - whitespace

 ```

+1. Skip `600` fields with second indicator `6` or `7`.

-1. Process any `$0` values.
+2. Process any `$0` values.

-2. If the `$0` contains an HTTP URI, capture the value of the URI.
+3. If the `$0` contains an HTTP URI, capture the value of the URI.

-3. Capture the entity type \(Person, Place, Type, etc.\).
+4. Capture the entity type \(Person, Place, Type, etc.\).

-4. In the top-level entity, add an array with the key `equivalent` to capture identifiers for equivalent entities in external data sources.
+5. In the top-level entity, add an array with the key `equivalent` to capture identifiers for equivalent entities in external data sources.

-5. For each `$0` that contains an HTTP URI:
+6. For each `$0` that contains an HTTP URI:

     1. Add an object to the `equivalent` array.